Inflectra/spira-importer-word365/Importing-from-Microsoft-Word-(Office365).md

 ![Spira add-in login screen](img/word365-log-in-screen.png)

 * **Your Spira URL:** The web address that you use to access SpiraPlan® in your browser.
-Use the web address you use to access Spira in your browser.
 This is usually of the form 'http://**company**.spiraservice.net'.
 Make sure you remove any suffixes from the address (e.g. Default.aspx or "/")
 * **Your Username:** This is the exact same username you use to log in to Spira.
 (Not Case Sensitive)
 * **Enter your RSS token:** You can find or generate this from your user profile page inside Spira - "{ExampleRSS}".
 Make sure to include the curly braces and *make sure to hit Save after generating a new RSS token.*